trilambda122/hw4-quiz/README.md

 Create a multible choice quiz application, that has countdown timer, ans score keeping Time will be deducted for incorrect answers, added for correct answers.
 Score will be incremented by 1 for each correct answer.

+---
+BUGS:
+- [ ] issue you can click anywhere in the jumbo tron to start the quiz. you dont have to click the start button
+- [X] next quesiton displays, but without any answer buttons showing

 TODO:
 - [ ] UI